act-rules/act-rules.github.io/_rules/sequentially-focusable-element-has-visible-focus-oj04fd.md

 ## Assumptions

-This rule assumes that documents with only one focusble element automatically satisfies [Success Criterion 2.4.7 Focus Visible][sc247], as stated in [Understanding Success Criterion 2.4.7: Focus Visible][usc247]: "if there is only one keyboard actionable control on the screen, the success criterion would be met".
+This rule assumes that documents with only one focusable element automatically satisfies [Success Criterion 2.4.7 Focus Visible][sc247], as stated in [Understanding Success Criterion 2.4.7: Focus Visible][usc247]: "if there is only one keyboard actionable control on the screen, the success criterion would be met".

+This rule assumes that it is not possible to satisfy [Success Criterion 2.4.7 Focus Visible][sc247] if two or more focusable elements have the exact same focus indication area.
+If this is not the case, it is possible to fail Expectation 2 while still satisfying [Success Criterion 2.4.7 Focus Visible][sc247].

 ## Accessibility Support